10/28/2022

 The conference Red Bud belonged to, the Cahokia, had voted to not allow its member schools to participate in the 1975 volleyball state tournament, scheduled for January.
 Instead, girls at member schools would be offered a modified intramural type of program, playing only the other nine conference schools.
 The season would run the four calendar weeks of April.

 The reasoning behind the decision to hold the nine-match conference season during April was to not interfere with boys' basketball practice.
-Furthermore, these chavenestic peerless paragons of educational leadership send down the edict that any team who in defiance entered the state sanctioned regional tournament in January could not play in the Cahokia Conference April session.
+Furthermore, these chauvinistic peerless paragons of educational leadership send down the edict that any team who in defiance entered the state sanctioned regional tournament in January could not play in the Cahokia Conference April session.

 The vote was 14-6.
 All twenty school officials, each principal and AD of the ten conference members, who cast ballots were male and Caucasian.